 While the Gross Income and Asset tests are straightforward, Net Income is more difficult to calculate.
 We recommend using our SNAP Eligibility Calculator to see you're income eligible for SNAP benefits.

 Gross Income LimitsTotal monthly household income before taxes, including job, self-employment, and other income like social security, disability, child support, worker's comp, unemployment, and pension income.

-If the household has any elderly or disabled members, they only have to meet this test if they have over $4250 in assets.1 person$1472 / month2 people$1983 / month3 people$2496 / month4 people$3006 / month5 people$3517 / month6 people$4030 / month7 people$4540 / monthEach additional person+$512 / monthThe gross income limit is 130% of the federal poverty level.
+If the household has any household members who are 60 or older or have a disability, they only have to meet this test if they have over $4250 in assets.1 people$1472 / month2 people$1983 / month3 people$2496 / month4 people$3006 / month5 people$3517 / month6 people$4030 / month7 people$4540 / monthEach additional person+$512 / monthThe gross income limit is 130% of the federal poverty level.

-- Net Income LimitsGross income minus deductions.
+Net Income LimitsGross income minus deductions.
 At the bottom of the page are some of the expenses that can be deducted to calculate net income.
 It's difficult to calculate net income without a SNAP calculator as there are additional deductions based on earned income and limits on amount of shelter-related deductions.

 SNAP benefit amounts are based on a household's net income: in general $100 more in net income = $30 less in benefits.

 SNAP benefit amounts are based on Net Income.
-Even if the household passes all the eligibility tests, Net Income may be too high to get a benefit.1 person$1133 / month2 people$1526 / month3 people$1920 / month4 people$2313 / month5 people$2706 / month6 people$3100 / month7 people$3493 / monthEach additional person+$394 / monthThe net income limit is 100% of the federal poverty level.
+Even if the household passes all the eligibility tests, Net Income may be too high to get a benefit.1 people$1133 / month2 people$1526 / month3 people$1920 / month4 people$2313 / month5 people$2706 / month6 people$3100 / month7 people$3493 / monthEach additional person+$394 / monthThe net income limit is 100% of the federal poverty level.

-- Asset / Resource LimitThis means countable resources, like funds in bank accounts.
+Asset / Resource LimitThis means countable resources, like funds in bank accounts.
 A home is not counted as a resource.

-Child Support Payments TreatmentCourt ordered child support payments can always be deducted to calculate net income.
-In some states, it can also be excluded from gross income.
+Child Support Payments TreatmentCourt ordered child support payments can be deducted to calculate net income.
+In some states, they can also be excluded from gross income.

-Court ordered child support payments can only be deducted for calculating net income.DeductionStandard Medical DeductionMonthly out of pocket medical expenses for household members who are age 60 or older or disabled can always be deducted from net income.
-You can deduct the full amount of expenses with verification, but in some states there is a standard medical deduction that can be used without needing verification.
+Standard Medical DeductionMonthly out of pocket medical expenses for household members who are 60 or older or have a disability can be deducted from net income.
+You can deduct the full amount of expenses (minus $35) with verification, but in some states there is a standard medical deduction that can be used without needing to verify all expenses.

-You can use the standard medical deduction amount of $175 or actual medical expenses minus $35, whichever is higher.DeductionUtility AllowancesHeating and Cooling: If a household pays utility bills for heating and cooling, or receives over $20 in heating assistance from LIHEAP, this deduction amount can be claimed (but no other utility deductions).
+Heating and Cooling: If a household pays utility bills for heating and cooling, or receives over $20 in heating assistance from LIHEAP, this allowance can be claimed.